This is how to quit without harboring regrets

 Know that the organization is unlikely to miss you

 One person leaving a big organization is like taking a cup of water out of the ocean.
-I know I did good work while I was at Amazon, and helped lay the foundations for good work to come.
+I know I did good work while I was at Amazon, and helped lay the foundation for good work to come.
 But I was under no illusions of being irreplaceable.

 Make it positive